-Get legal help with long-term disability insurance
+Get legal help with your long term disability insurance claim or denial

-- You were denied long-term disability benefits
+- You were denied long term disability insurance benefits

 - Your appeal window is still open